tascraig/sample-ci/README.md

 # sample-ci

-The simplest CI example for Node.js
+The simplest Continuous-Integration example for Node.js

 ## Installation